Our blogs

 Times tables

-You have been given your own individual times table target.
-Please make sure you continue to practise your times tables in preparation for your test next week, on Thursday (28th April 2022).
+Please make sure you continue to practise your times tables and division facts, especially those that you find tricky.
 Ask someone at home to test you on your tables – can you recall them quickly and accurately?

 Remember - you can also practise your tables playing ‘Hit the button’ and https://www.timestables.co.uk/